satiowadahc/linuxcnc-ethercat/install_documentation_LinuxCNC.md

 2. Download a copy of linuxcnc-ethercat v0.9.1 (previous version).
 [LinuxCNC EtherCAT v0.9.1 release](https://github.com/sittner/linuxcnc-ethercat/releases/tag/v0.9.1)
-download the zip, extract it, and copy the realtime.mk file to the linuxcnc-ethercat/src directory.
+Extract the zip, and copy  `realtime.mk` to the linuxcnc-ethercat/src directory.

 3. Add this line to the top of lcec_main.c:
 ```#include "rtapi_mutex.h"```